 What are the investment options?

 The investment choices will be plan-specific.
 Nonqualified deferred compensation plans may offer the same fund lineup as the company 401(k) plan or another menu.
-This is another restriction of deferred compensation plans, as you are limited to the choices offered through the plan which could be mostly actively managed mutual funds with few low-cost options.
+This is another restriction of deferred compensation plans, as you are limited to the choices offered through the plan.

 Is my deferred pay secure?